Tom Kettle died during the 16th Irish Division's assault on Ginchy, France during World War I

 I'm not even going to try to summarize Kettle's life here.
 Not much anyway.
-He was an economist, journalist, barrister, writer, poet, soldier and Home Rule politician, born in Artane, Dublin.
-He joined the Irish Volunteers in 1913, and then in 1914 enlisted with an Irish regiment to fight in WWI.
-He was killed during the 16th Irish Division's assault on Ginchy, France.
+He was an economist, journalist, barrister, writer, poet, soldier, and Home Rule politician, born in Artane, Dublin.
+He joined the Irish Volunteers in 1913, and then in 1914, enlisted with an Irish regiment to fight in WWI.
+He was killed during the 16th Irish Division's assault on Ginchy, France when he was 36 years old.

 Kettle also knew James Joyce and Joyce's younger brother Stanislaus.
 Joyce flits in and out of the Kettle biography, but I can see why he chose Dublin in 1904 for his masterpiece.
 The place was a bubbling cauldron of political intrigue and artistic — mostly literary — experiment and endeavor.